wilmawixtrom/we1-project-wilmawixtrom/time-report.md

 2026-05-11 12:30 Worked for 1 hour and 30 minutes
   - Continued to make the article on page 2.
   - Started to make the price list.

+2026-05-13 10:50 Worked for 1 hour and 10 minutes
+  - Finished the price list.
+  - Small adjustment on font size.
+  - Added some pictures